treysonsearle/Recruiting-Project/README.md

 You should now be able to view the application at: http://localhost:8080

 The project should automatically hot-reload as you make changes.

+## What Matters?

+Styles/colors are not important.
+Here's what is:

+ * Well-organized code
+ * Well-named variables, functions, arguments, etc
+ * Clean & easy user-interfaces

 ## Project Requirements